top of page

 The result

-The updated station led to a reduction in confusion, resulting in a better overall experience for visitors and for the Visitor Service team.
-This led to increased engagement with the exhibit and a better overall experience at the museum.
+The updated station led to a reduction in confusion around the purpose of the Lens, resulting in a better overall experience for visitors and for the Visitor Service team.

 Changes made